Fifth external quality assessment scheme for Salmonella typing

 This EQA-5 scheme for the typing of Salmonella is the second EQA specifically organised for laboratories participating in the European Food- and Waterborne Diseases and Zoonoses Network (FWD-Net) that includes molecular typing methods.
 The large number of participating laboratories and their strong performance in the EQA is encouraging.
 There was a small decrease in number of participating laboratories in the PFGE part (from 25 to 22), and the number of gels which were not useful in an inter-laboratory comparison decreased from 10 to 4.
 The molecular surveillance system that is being implemented as part of TESSy relies on the capacity of the FWD-Net laboratories to produce comparable typing results.
 At the moment, the molecular typing methods used for EU-wide surveillance are PFGE for all serovars and MLVA for Typhimurium.
 This EQA demonstrates that a majority of the participating laboratories were able to produce good typing results.
 One third of the laboratories produced results that need to be improved before inter-laboratory exchange of data; however, for the majority of the technical issues identified an acceptable quality is within reach by optimising procedures within laboratories, troubleshooting assistance and training.

-Eighth external quality assessment scheme for Salmonella typing
+Eleventh external quality assessment scheme for Salmonella typing

-Seventh external quality assessment for Salmonella typing
+Tenth external quality assessment scheme for Salmonella typing